itsa/itsa.github.io/_docs/transitions/index.md

 ##Extra managability##

 All `transitioned Promises` (explained above) have extra methods (handles) to manage the transition before it gets ready.
+All of theze methods (except `unfreeze()`) return a Promise themselves, with the `elasped-time` as argument.
 These methods are:

 ###cancel()###